portfolio-performance/portfolio-help/docs/en/getting-started/manage-portfolio/deposit.md

 # Transfer between two currencies

 You can transfer funds between two accounts, whether they share the same currency or not.
-In cases where the accounts have different currencies (see Figure 2), PP will automatically suggest an exchange rate based on the [ECB website](https://data.ecb.europa.eu/currency-converter).
+In cases where the accounts have different currencies (see Figure 2), Portfolio Performance will automatically suggest an exchange rate based on the [ECB website](https://data.ecb.europa.eu/currency-converter).

 Figure: Converting from EUR to USD.{class="pp-figure"}